Cat Sitting FAQs

 Will you medicate my cat?

 I have lots of experience giving cats medication and I do offer medication administration free of charge.
 I can't, however, guarantee I will be able to medicate all cats but I'm pretty versed in various techniques so I'm quite comfortable doing it.
-However, because there is a specific timing involved with medication jobs, I have to limit incoming cats with medication needs.
-This helps ensure my availability to my roster that currently have medication needs or that may eventually end up with medication needs.
-So, although I do medicate, I do not take on first-time clients as medication clients.
+However, although I do medicate, I do not take on first-time clients as medication clients.
 Cats need to come on board first without medication needs.
 I do not however, offer a diabetic injection service.
 I recommend hiring an overnight sitter for those so the eating and response to injection can be monitored for a longer period of time.

 Do you watch other pets in the household?

 I do not sit for households that do not have a cat.
 As far as other pet companions in the home along with a cat, I'm happy to provide basic fish care for aquariums.
-I'd prefer not to care for other pets such as birds, reptiles, pocket pets etc... mainly because I'm not an expert on those and I'd prefer to watch what I know best which is cats!
-As far as chicken care although feeding chickens would be fine I am uncomfortable letting them free roam yards so if your coop isn't large enough for them to be happy staying inside it while you are away, I wouldn't be able to care for a household with chickens.
-Although I offer regular weekly dog walking I do not dog sit when people are away.
+As for other pets such as birds, reptiles, pocket pets, chickens etc... we'd need to discuss their needs in order for me to determine if it is something I can accommodate.
+Although I do regular weekly dog walking I do not dog sit when people are away.

 Do you keep my key in between jobs?